 - Provide students with the conceptual and research skills needed to undertake advanced analyses of the criminal justice system.

 - Furnish law enforcement, corrections, and court practitioners with knowledge of justice administration, social science perspectives of human behavior, policy analysis, and criminal justice theory.

 - Train those who will become leaders in the criminal justice system by providing the skills needed to upgrade levels of professional practice, improve supervisory standards, initiate fresh perspectives, and act as agents of social change.

 - Prepare social scientists to pursue careers in university and research settings.

-Prospective students will complete the UC Graduate School application by the posted deadline.
+Prospective students will complete the UC Graduate School online application for admission.
 It is the applicant’s responsibility to ensure that all required materials and support documents are successfully submitted.
 Incomplete applications will not be processed or reviewed.